Escalator Literature Fiction Winners - 2012/13

 Originally from Rochdale, I spent my formative years in West Africa, the Middle East and Suffolk.
-I have been writing for as long as I can remember – I have a vivid memory of sitting at an old typewriter when I was about eight years old, copying out the story of the Ant and the Grasshopper from a battered old book and adding characters from Star Wars to spice things up.
 After leaving university, I worked in the magazine industry for about five years before following the dotcom boom into IT.
 I now live in Norwich with my wife and two lovely daughters.
 I have had a couple of stories published in the now-defunct Inferno magazine, and was one of the co-founders of the community blog “This Low-Carbon Life”, writing on environmental and community themes.
 I am working on my first novel, The House of Wisdom, set in 13th Century Baghdad.

 From Ireland via Hungary but currently living in the U.K., I find both my homeland and Hungary mesmerising theatres, forming the backdrop of my novel, The Hole in the Moon